-- anterior knee longitudinal images with and without colour box to show no effusion or synovitis in the suprapatellar, prepatellar or infrapatellar bursae(ensure Doppler settings capable of detecting flow in deep structures); - longitudinal and transverse images of quadriceps and patellar tendons to show normal tendons and their insertions; - longitudinal images of medial and lateral collateral ligaments; - longitudinal images of popliteal fossa to show posterior joint.
+- anterior knee longitudinal images with and without colour box to show no effusion or synovitis in the suprapatellar, prepatellar or infrapatellar bursae (ensure Doppler settings capable of detecting flow in deep structures); - longitudinal and transverse images of quadriceps and patellar tendons to show normal tendons and their insertions; - longitudinal images of medial and lateral collateral ligaments; - longitudinal images of popliteal fossa to show posterior joint.

 Document the normal anatomy and any pathology found, including measurements and vascularity if indicated.
+Any pathology should be demonstrated in both the transverse and longitudinal planes.

-Report (see also recommendations for the production of an ultrasound report, section 2.6)
+Sample reports (see also recommendations for the production of an ultrasound report, section 2.6)